Overview

 • These requirements are applied strictly.

-Note 1: There is no age requirement for the TSS visa.
+Note 1: There is no age requirement for the SID visa.

 Note 2: The employer also has to meet strict rules not referred to here to become a sponsor and to nominate the position.